Rullbenga/rg_master/_posts/20/jan/2020-01-08-wordpress-themes-free-vs-premium-maddy.md

 **Have you ever wondered what the difference between free WordPress themes and paid and paid ones are?**

-[Maddy Osman](https://twitter.com/maddyosman)answers many of the following question below that most people have when they’re decided what WordPress theme they should choose.
+[Maddy Osman](https://twitter.com/maddyosman) answers many of the following question below that most people have when they’re decided what WordPress theme they should choose.

 - _Do you really need a premium theme to have a beautiful website?_
 - _Does a premium theme guarantee that your website will run faster?_